thatarchguy/hubot-usernowplaying/spotify_nowplaying.md

 ### Linux (Arch tested)
-These two scripts can be a single script.
 nowplaying.sh
 ```
 #!/bin/bash
-# This script will print nowplaying from spotify
+# This script will print and send nowplaying from spotify
 # requires dbus session stuff for cron to work
 # This works on arch, mil
+#!/bin/bash
 dbus_session_file=~/.dbus/session-bus/$(cat /var/lib/dbus/machine-id)-0
 if [ -e "$dbus_session_file" ]
 then